 things to do in the winter

 Did you know Glacier National Park is open all year long?
 That’s right!
 What’s more, it’s an incredible place to visit in the wintertime.
 It’s a peaceful, gorgeous wonderland of snow, perfect for adventures like Nordic skiing, snowshoeing and wildlife watching.
-And when your daytime fun comes to a close, you can cozy up fireside at a lodge, resort, cabin or hotel in one of the charming gateway communities just outside the park.
+And when your daytime fun comes to a close, you can cozy up fireside at a lodge, resort, cabin or hotel in one of the charming gateway communities such as Columbia Falls, Hungry Horse or Essex.

 This is the time of year to take in the tranquility and solitude of the park’s cross-country ski and snowshoe trails.
 Breathtaking winter views of snow-covered landscapes abound.
 You’ll find trails for all ability levels.
-On weekends during the winter you can take a ranger-guided snowshoe walk in the Apgar area, but please check ahead for offerings.
+Consider a guided snowshoe or ski tour with Glacier Adventure Guides or Whitefish Outfitters & Tours.

 Several trails in the Apgar Village area are open for skiing and snowshoeing, and the unplowed section of the Going-to-the-Sun Road, beyond Lake McDonald Lodge, is also a popular winter ski and snowshoe route.
 Winter recreation brochures and maps are available at Park Headquarters and the Apgar Visitor Center.

 Here's a list of the park's Cross Country Skiing and Snowshoeing trails.
 You can also download the National Park Service's Skiing and Snowshoeing brochure for more information on trails, maps and avalanche safety.
 Always check for area and trail closures before heading into the park.
 Avalanche safety should always be top of mind when you’re headed into the deep stuff.
 Carry avalanche safety gear, know the red flags of an unstable snowpack, check the avalanche forecast, and get educated in avalanche safety.